(a) This section through WAC 296-56-60103

-(A) Gantry travel shall be stopped; and
+(A) Gantry travel must be stopped; and

 (ii) When the wind reaches the crane's shutdown speed:

-(ii) When more than one crane operates on the same runway or more than one trolley on the same bridge, each crane or trolley shall be equipped with bumpers or equivalent devices at adjacent ends subject to impact.
+(ii) When more than one crane operates on the same runway or more than one trolley on the same bridge, each crane or trolley must be equipped with bumpers or equivalent devices at adjacent ends subject to impact.

-(i) Means of communication shall be provided between the operator's cab and the base of the gantry of all rail-mounted cranes.
+(i) Means of communication must be provided between the operator's cab and the base of the gantry of all rail-mounted cranes.
 This requirement may be met by telephone, radio, sound-signaling system or other effective methods, but not solely by hand-signaling.

-(l) Cranes and crane operations -- Scope and application.
-The sections of this chapter, WAC 296-56-60083
+(l) Cranes and crane operations—Scope and application.
+The sections of this chapter, WAC 296-56-60083 through 296-56-60099

 , apply to cranes, derricks, and crane operations.

 (m) A signal person must be required when a crane operator's visibility is obstructed.
 When a signal person is required to transmit hand signals, they must be in such a position that the operator can plainly see the signals.

 (n) All operators and signal persons must use standard signals as illustrated for longshore crane operations.
 (See Appendices C and D, at the end of this chapter.)